Write your message

 Abstract

-Background and Purpose: Backpacks with pelvic belts are commonly used for carrying loads during long treks and mountaineering, as they help distribute the load between the upper and lower body and reduce muscular effort.
-However, they may also restrict movement.
-This study aimed to compare three common pelvic belt mechanisms in backpacks regarding their effects on postural control and center of pressure (COP) parameters during standing and walking.
+Objectives: Backpacks equipped with hip belts are among the most common and essential tools for carrying loads during long treks and mountaineering.
+The use of a hip belt facilitates appropriate load distribution between the upper and lower body and minimizes muscular energy expenditure.
+However, it may also restrict movement.
+This study aimed to examine the effect of three different hip belt designs in backpacks, namely 1) movable hip belt, 2) cross-frame structure, and 3) conventional design, on postural alignment control indices and center of pressure (COP) changes during standing and walking.

 Page 1 from 1